troglobit/resume/resume.md

 2004
 :   *ABB Force Measurement — Network Security Analysis*

-    Security analysis and firewall recommendations for connecting a time critical industrial network to an office network with Internet access.
-The Stressometer flatness measuring system is an advanced flatness system for rolling mills with high demands on network load predictability and quality of service.
+    Security analysis and firewall recommendations for connecting an office network, with Internet access, to a time critical industrial network with high demands on network load predictability and quality of service.

 2002–2005
 :   *EssNet AB — Linux USB drivers*